masci/dev/site/content/writing/the-coding-interview-in-2025.md

 From what I see and am told, companies today use variations of these techniques for technical screening interviews: some prohibit AI completely, doing their best to prevent candidates from using it by asking them to share their full screen and narrate their thought process.
-Others explicitly permit AI, sometimes using interview tools with integrated assistants so the interviewer can watch the interaction unfold, or simply asking candidates to be transparent about how they use these tools.
+Others explicitly permit AI, sometimes using interview tools with integrated assistants so the interviewer can watch the interaction unfold, or simply asking candidates to be transparent if they use these tools.

-However, I believe that prohibiting AI in interviews is a flawed approach.
+I believe that prohibiting AI in interviews is a flawed approach.
 First, getting used to AI tools can actually [make you slower](https://arxiv.org/abs/2506.08872) when they are taken away, which means you might lose strong candidates who simply lack practice coding without an assistant.
-Second, you really don't want to hire someone who has no idea how to use coding assistants; a good candidate should at least have an opinion on the matter.
-And finally, let's be honest, cheaters are always going to find a way to cheat.
+Second, you want to hire someone who either knows how to use coding assistants, or at least has an opinion about why they shouldn't be used.
+And finally, let's be honest, cheaters gonna cheat.
+But even when AI is permitted, during the interview it is often seen as a tool, and there's little to no focus on understanding how the candidate incorporated this tool into their engineering work.

-All things considered, I think the best approach is the opposite: **go all in on generative AI and see how the candidate navigates its quirks.**
+All things considered, I think the best approach is to **go all in on generative AI and see how the candidate navigates its quirks.**

 ## The interview blueprint